Coronavirus campus restart

 Reopening Wayne State University

-Policies will be determined based on a number of factors, including the latest medical data; local, state and federal guidance; and the unique considerations of operating a university in the heart of a major city.
-Life on campus may look different than it did before the pandemic as we seek to ensure social distancing and protective health measures.
-The committee it will be guided by the following principles:
+Policies were determined based on a number of factors, including the latest medical data; local, state and federal guidance; and the unique considerations of operating a university in the heart of a major city.
+The committee was guided by the following principles:

-- Safety first: This remains our top priority, and will continue to be governed by sensible safety precautions and direction from state and health authorities.
+- Safety first: This remains our top priority, and we will continue to be governed by sensible safety precautions and direction from state and health authorities.

 - Continue the academic mission of the university: Teaching, learning and research will, where prudent and possible, shift back to former operations, though they will incorporate new learning where applicable.
-We may need to change the way operate in some cases, but we will not compromise the quality of our education and research.
+We may need to change the way we operate in some cases, but we will not compromise the quality of our education and research.